PaulBC/grid-sat-solver/README.md

 to implement.

 I have attempted some documentation of APIs through docstrings, but there is no user's or developer's guide thus far.
-I may add one time permitting
+I may add one time permitting.

 ## Quick start